allain19/allain19/README.md

 - 👋 Hi, I’m @allain19
-- 👀 I’m interested in making contents about Public Figures
+- 👀 I’m interested in making contents about "undefined"
 - 📫 How to reach me: easylife155@gmail.com

 <!---